ben-dh3/broken_blog_application/challenges/02_building_a_route.md

 ```

 The Python function associated with a HTTP method and path is called a "route".
-The code in this block is executed _only_ is the received request matches the
+The code in this block is executed _only_ if the received request matches the
 HTTP method and path.

 When Flask receives a request, it looks through all the route blocks configured